-Dr. Nancy Kadel started Seattle Dance Medicine, a free clinic devoted to helping dancers stay in top shape.
+Dr. Nancy Kadel treats an ankle injury at Seattle Dance Medicine, a free clinic devoted to helping dancers stay in tip-top shape.

 - Medical Excellence

 Commentary: Is a CT or MRI scan really necessary?